womenbuildweb3/30daysofweb3.xyz/curriculum/en/3-writing-your-smart-contract/3-defining-functions.md

 optional: false
 tweet: "Write a smart contract in Solidity for a full-stack dapp with #30DaysofWeb3 @womenbuildweb3 ✍️"
 ---
+## Need Help?
+If you need help, check to see if your question has already been asked in **#section-3-help**.
+If you don't see it in there, post a question with any details that would make it easy for a team member to help you.
+We'll answer most frequently asked questions in live office hours, so keep an eye out in #announcements for those!

 ## Create a New Event